 I have generally been denominated a Deist, the reality

 of which I never disputed, being conscious I am no Christian, except mere

 speaking, whether I am one or not.

 Abu Ala Al-Maarri (973-1058)

 The world holds two classes of

-men without religion, and religious men without intelligence.
+men - intelligent men without religion, and religious men without intelligence.